| PREPARING TO BE NERDY WHERE NERDY CAN BE COOL

 to practice was bringing a software tutorial to a computer lab where

 a beautiful woman often hung out.
 Hey, whatever works!
+I am not going to belittle the challenge that

 may be involved in having the find the motivation to prepare for